D0ct0rDave/UnityToGodotHelper/README.md

 Copy your Unity scripts for classes derived from MonoBehaviour into your Godot project and amend them to make them work inside Godot.

 ![SceneTree](imgs/SceneTree.jpg "SceneTree")

+##TODO
+Automatically set the node name in the scene tree, to the name of the script attached to the MonoBehaviour node.